Frequently Asked Questions

 We would prefer that patients attend their first appointment/evaluation at the clinic with the minimum amount of people present.
-For example, if your child is recieving therapy it would be beneficial their siblings remain at home, or if you are the patient please only bring your spouse or a caregiver to accompany you on your first trip.
-We will need your undivided attention as we gather developmental and medical history and try to get a clear picture of your loved one's or your concerns for therapy.
+For example, if your child is receiving therapy it would be beneficial if their siblings remain at home, or if you are the patient please only bring your spouse or a caregiver to accompany you on your first trip.
+We will need your undivided attention as we gather developmental and medical history and try to get a clear picture of you or your loved one's concerns for therapy.
 For regularly scheduled appointments, patients are more than welcome to bring additional people to accompany them such as siblings, children, spouses, parents, or skilled caregivers.
-There are toys and books in the lobby provided for young children, or items can be brought from home for entertainment while waiting We do ask that parents/guardians keep watch of their children while they wait for their loved one to finish therapy.
+There are toys and books in the lobby provided for young children, or items can be brought from home for entertainment while waiting.
+We do ask that parents/guardians keep watch of their children while they wait for their loved one to finish therapy.
 Please do not leave unattended children in the lobby.

 Do I have to stay in the building during my loved one's session?

 We request that parents remain in the building for the entire duration of their child’s therapy treatment.
 This is for your child’s protection and benefit, in case of medical emergency, assistance with personal needs (such as toileting or feeding), or in case a therapist needs to demonstrate an intervention technique.
 We request that family members/caregivers remain in the building during treatment when accompanying adult patients who are unable to independently address their own medical or personal needs.